-- 40. The following major international human rights instruments apply in Gibraltar: International Covenant on Economic, Social and Cultural Rights; International Covenant on Civil and Political Rights; Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; and European Convention for the Protection of Human Rights and Fundamental Freedoms.
+41. The following major international human rights instruments apply in Gibraltar: International Covenant on Economic, Social and Cultural Rights; International Covenant on Civil and Political Rights; Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; and European Convention for the Protection of Human Rights and Fundamental Freedoms.
 The 2006 Constitution includes a chapter on the fundamental rights and freedoms of the individual.
 According to the administering Power, the Government of Gibraltar formally requested the extension of the Convention on the Elimination of All Forms of Discrimination against Women to the Territory in 2013 and of the Convention on the Rights of the Child in 2016.
-In addition, in October 2016, the Gibraltar Parliament adopted the Civil Marriage Amendment Act 2016, which made provision for same sex marriage. - 41.
-According to the administering Power, at the seventh meeting of the Joint Ministerial Council, held in 2018, the United Kingdom and the leaders of the overseas territories reaffirmed the communiqué adopted at the sixth meeting of the Joint Ministerial Council in which they committed themselves to ensuring the political, economic, social and educational advancement of the people of the territories and their just treatment and protection from abuses, discussed their shared resolve to continue to promote respect for human rights and compliance with international obligations in the territories and welcomed the constructive engagement of the territories in the preparations for the universal periodic review process of the Human Rights Council in that regard.
+In addition, in October 2016, the Gibraltar Parliament adopted the Civil Marriage Amendment Act 2016, which made provision for same-sex marriage.
+Gibraltar is scheduled to hold a referendum on 19 March 2020 on legalizing abortion under certain circumstances, following the approval of an amendment to the Crimes Act 2011.